 Best New Zealand Poems is published annually by the International Institute of Modern Letters, and aims to introduce readers—especially internationally—to leading contemporary New Zealand poets.
 The poems are chosen to show the vitality and range of current writing.
 We have shamelessly modelled this online project on the successful US paperback anthology, The Best American Poetry.
 Each year we publish 25 poems from recent literary magazines and poetry collections, where possible including notes about and by the poet, as well as links to related publishing and literary websites.
 In this way we hope that readers will be able to follow up fresh discoveries.
 There are plenty to be made.

-Best New Zealand Poems continues to cross linguistic borders: our colleagues at Waiteata Press are this year following up their Italian/English bilingual print edition of Best New Zealand Poems 2015 with a bilingual English/Samoan edition of Best New Zealand Poems 2016.
+Best New Zealand Poems continues to cross linguistic borders.
+Following on from Chinese and Italian editions, our colleagues at Waiteata Press are working on a Samoan / English edition of Best New Zealand Poems 2016, and a Persian translation of Best New Zealand Poems 2017 is also in progress.